 In the United States, the Centers for Disease Control and Prevention (CDC) continue to report that the HIV/AIDS epidemic is taking an increasing toll on women and girls.
 Women of color, particularly black women, have been especially hard hit.
-They comprise both the majority of new HIV and AIDS cases among women, and the majority of women living with the disease.
+They comprise both the majority of new HIV and AIDS cases among women, and the majority of women living with the disease in the U.S.